Kyrgyz Railways: Electrification

 In 2008 it was announced that work will commence on the electrification of the line which connects the capital Bishkek with the Kazakhstan railway network.
 As of 2021, work has not begun yet.

+Projects

+The China–Kyrgyzstan–Uzbekistan railway, which started construction in 2025, aims to build 260 km of new track in Kyrgyzstan, connecting it to both Kashgar, China and Andijan, Uzbekistan.